Adaptive Estimation of Nonparametric Functionals: Introduction

 \section{Introduction}

 Estimation of functionals of data generating distribution has always been of central interest in statistics.
-In nonparametric statistics, where data generating distributions are parametrized by functions in infinite dimensional spaces, there exists a comprehensive literature addressing such questions.
-In particular, a large body of research has been devoted to explore minimax estimation of linear and quadratic functionals in density and white noise models.
-We do not attempt to survey the extensive literature in this area.
-However, the interested reader can find a comprehensive snapshot of the literature in \cite{ hall1987estimation}, \cite{bickel1988estimating}, \cite{donoho1990minimax1}, \cite{donoho1990minimax2}, \cite{fan1991estimation}, \cite{kerkyacharian1996estimating}, \cite{laurent1996efficient}, \cite{cai2003note}, \cite{cai2004minimax}, \cite{cai2005nonquadratic}, and other references therein.
+In nonparametric statistics and machine learning problems, where data generating distributions are parametrized by functions in infinite-dimensional spaces, there exists a comprehensive literature addressing such questions.
+In particular, a large body of research has been devoted to explore minimax estimation of linear, quadratic functionals, and entropy type functionals in density and/or white noise models.
+We do not attempt to survey this extensive literature in this area.
+However, the interested reader can find a comprehensive snapshot of the literature in \cite{ hall1987estimation}, \cite{bickel1988estimating}, \cite{donoho1990minimax1}, \cite{donoho1990minimax2}, \cite{fan1991estimation}, \cite{kerkyacharian1996estimating}, \cite{laurent1996efficient}, \cite{johnstone2001chi}, \cite{cai2003note}, \cite{cai2004minimax}, \cite{cai2005nonquadratic}, \cite{kandasamy2014influence}, \cite{berrett2019efficient}, \cite{han2020optimal, han2020estimation} and other references therein.
 Although the question of more general nonparametric functionals has received relatively less attention, some fundamental insights regarding estimation of non-linear integral functionals in density and white noise models can be found in \cite{ibragimov2013statistical}, \cite{kerkyacharian1996estimating}, \cite{nemirovski2000topics}, and references therein.